The Ramadan before, as a non-Muslim, I fasted in solidarity with my Muslim friend, even trying to wait way longer than the sunset until I could eat.

 This year, my son’s 15-year-old non-Muslim friend has also decided to experience fasting.
-The Holy month is certainly a time for change.
+The holy month is certainly a time for change.

-But not all people are so supportive during Ramadan – a Muslim convert friend told me how she was, while fasting, subjected to sitting with her mother in her car while she ate delicious-smelling fish and chips!
+A Muslim convert friend told me how she was subjected, while fasting, to sitting with her mother in her car while she ate delicious-smelling fish and chips!

 “I’m a white Muslim who converted years ago.
-I have an elder brother who is a born Christian so during the month of Ramadan, we don’t meet up at all and after all these years, he has never wished me well; even when I went for Hajj, the subject was never discussed.
+I have an elder brother who is a born Christian.
+During the month of Ramadan, we don’t meet up at all.
+After all these years, he has never wished me well; even when I went for Hajj, the subject was never discussed.

-Brenda, a Muslim sister living in Canada has not had an easy time introducing her parents to Ramadan:
+Brenda, a Muslim sister living in Canada, has not had an easy time introducing her parents to Ramadan:

-They get very upset if I don’t eat because they are sure I am going to get sick and die on them with my crazy new 1400 year old traditions.
+They get very upset if I don’t eat because they are sure I am going to get sick and die on them with my crazy new, 1400-year-old traditions.
 They still think I will outgrow this phase after nearly 7 years.”